Get The Top News In Search

 Adding structured data to your Shopify store can help search engines improve their understanding of your website’s content.
 Shopify structured data is best implemented through the template level so the easiest way to think about it is in terms of home, category, product, and blog pages and which type of structured data should be mapped to those pages.

 Of course, when implementing structured data on Shopify, you’ll need to be sure to remove any conflicting schema elements that are already present on the site from the theme or third party apps.
-However, once you do the upfront work and clean things up, structured data on Shopify should work in the background and do so seamlessly moving forward!
+However, once you do the upfront work and clean things up, structured data on Shopify should work in the background and do so seamlessly moving forward.
+If you have any questions above structured data or Shopify SEO services, you can reach out to us!